sayrer/be_excellent/draft-sayre-modpod-excellent.md

 Everyone makes mistakes.
 The IETF will treat people with kindness and grace, but not endless patience.

+This document describes a two-way street.
+Moderators must also maintain excellence.

 # Security Considerations

 One problem with failing to be excellent to each other is that people wander off.
 Then, documents don't get the security review they require.